nine-o-one/nine-o-one/README.md

 ### Hi there!
 I'm Sebastian Saenz 👋

-I'm a Data Scientist and Engineer from Colombia.
+I'm a Data Scientist from Colombia.

 I'm passionate about street photograpy 📷, technology 👨‍💻 and food 👨‍🍳.